2022 Russian crude oil price cap sanctions: USA terms of Oil Price Cap

-if the oil price is the same as the Price Cap or lower.
+under the condition that the oil price is the same as the Price Cap or lower.

-Oil loaded before 12:01 am on 5 December 2022 and delivered before 12:01 am 19 January 2022 will be exempt.
+Oil loaded before 12:01 am on 5 December 2022 and delivered before 12:01 am 19 January 2023 will be exempt.

 Oil cannot be shipped to a jurisdiction that has a ban on the import of oil from the Russian Federation, such as the USA.

 Sanctions cease when the oil is landed outside of Russian territory and handed to the purchaser.

-Parties undertaking services that facilitate the breaching of the Price Cap will be subject to OFAC penalties.

-A flagging jurisdiction is expected to put a vessel involved in a breach of the rules through a de-flagging process.

-Safe harbour rules apply to parties involved in permitted actions.

-Licences can be requested from OFAC.

-The Cap price is set by the Price Cap Coalition.

-On 21 December the USA agreed to grant some exemptions, such as if the oil is for humanitarian UN or Red Cross purposes.
+On 21 December 2022 the US and OFAC agreed to grant some exemptions, such as if the oil is for humanitarian UN or Red Cross purposes.

+Revised guidance including additional conditions were issued on 20 December 2023 requiring all companies, including shippers and movers of Russian oil, to receive attestations from the oil purchasers and sellers, each time they lift or load Russian oil, that the shipment complies with the sanctions and to share these documents with other service companies if they wish to claim safe harbor rules.

-Effect of price cap sanctions
+Events during period of price cap sanctions

 December 2022

-The number of sales of oil tankers in 2022 has broken the 2021 levels with buyers for old oil tankers reported in the Middle East, in early December 2022 the charter price of a tanker in the Mediterranean was reported to have risen from 80,000 to USD 130,000 per day if carrying oil from Russia.
+The number of sales of oil tankers in 2022 broke the 2021 levels with buyers for old oil tankers reported in the Middle East, in early December 2022 the charter price of a tanker in the Mediterranean was reported to have risen from 80,000 to US$130,000 per day if carrying oil from Russia.
+On 8 December 2022 Norway and Switzerland announced that they were joining the price cap sanctioning countries.

-In the first week, Russian oil price at Baltic ports was reported as being as low as USD45.10 pb.
+In the first week, Russian oil price at Baltic ports was reported as being as low as US$45.10 pb.
 Seaborne exports also fell by around 500,000 bpd.

-Russia's Finance Minister Anton Siluanov said in late December that the effect of the price cap may increase Russia's budget deficit of 2% for 2023.
+From 5 December 2022 Turkey demanded proof of full insurance on all tankers proposing to use its straits, to enter or leave the Black Sea, causing a traffic jam of tankers.
+The temporary holdup was resolved by 12 December.

-On 27 December 2022 in response Russia has ordered to ban all oil sales to countries and companies which have agreed on the oil price cap.The ban will start from 1 February 2023 to the next 5 months.
+On 27 December 2022 in response Russia has ordered to ban all oil sales to countries and companies which have agreed on the oil price cap starting 1 February 2023 to the next five months.